Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Design attributes: persistence and quality properties.*

 ##### 5.6.2.1 Data Attribute
+*A description of data elements internal to the entity.
+The data attribute describes the method of representation, initial values, use, semantics, format, and acceptable values of internal data.
+The description of data may be in the form of a data dictionary that describes the content, structure, and use of all data elements.
+Data information should describe everything pertaining to the use of data or internal data structures by this entity.
+It should include data specifications such as formats, number of elements, and initial values.
+It should also include the structures to be used for representing data such as file structures arrays, stacks, queues, and memory partitions.*

+*The meaning and use of data elements should be specified.
+This description includes such things as static versus dynamic, whether it is to be shared by transactions, used as a control parameter, or used as a value, loop iteration count, pointer, or link field.
+In addition, data information should include a description of data validation needed for the process.*

 #### 5.6.3 Example Languages
 ### 5.7 Patterns use Viewpoint
 #### 5.7.1 Design Concerns